fabianmendozaospina/shopping-cart/README.md

 - Shopping Cart: Users can add products to the cart, view the cart contents, and see the total price of their selected items.

-- Persistence with LocalStorage: All cart data is saved in the browser's LocalStorage, so it persists even after page refreshes or closing the browser.
+- Persistence with `LocalStorage`: All cart data is saved in the browser's `LocalStorage`, so it persists even after page refreshes or closing the browser.

 - Remove Items: Users can easily remove items from the cart, and the UI will update accordingly.